netpawn/netpawn/README.md

 - 👋 Hi, I’m @netpawn.
 Just an italian man who loves pizza, pasta and hacking.
-- 👀 I’m interested in Cybersecurity: digital forensics, threat hunting and threat intelligence, blue team operations, networking, social engineering and penetration testing.
+- 👀 I’m interested in Cybersecurity: digital forensics, threat hunting and threat intelligence, purple team operations, networking, social engineering and penetration testing.
-- 🌱 I’m currently working with SIEMS and learning about OSINT and its applications.
+- 🌱 I’m currently working as a Cybersecurity Analys at ADP
-- 📫 If you want to reach me: netpawn@proton.me
+- 📫 If you want to reach me: netpawn@proton.me or visit my website at www.netpawn.nett
 - Here's a joke for you:
   <div>
 ![Jokes Card](https://readme-jokes.vercel.app/api?hideBorder)